maks5507/amqp-interface/README.md

 # RabbitMQ Interface

-The high-level wrapper on the `pika` library, making interaction with `RabbitMQ` easy and efficient.
+The high-level wrapper to the `pika` library, making interaction with `RabbitMQ` easy and efficient.
 The library presents a Publish-Fetch-Listen interface, which is a common standard for message queue-based software applications.

 **Author and Developer:**